Toronto City Hall which opened in 1965, is the heart of the city and is recognized internationally as an architectural masterpiece.

 Metropolis

-Three-quarter view of the Metropolis mural in the foyer at Toronto City Hall which is made up of 100,000 common nails.One of the most popular attractions at Toronto City Hall is the nail mural located on the east wall near the main entrance.
+Three-quarter view of the Metropolis mural in the foyer at Toronto City Hall which is made up of 100,000 common nails.One of the most popular attractions at Toronto City Hall is the mural of nails located on the east wall inside the main entrance.

 This mural, called Metropolis, was the winning entry in an art competition held in 1974 to select a permanent work of art to complement City Hall’s unique architectural style.
 Metropolis was installed in 1977.